bparanj/crystal/electronics/notes.md

 At any moment, the time that the capacitor takes to acquire 63% of the difference between its current charge and the voltage being supplied to it is known as the time constant for the circuit.

-Design an experiment to demonstrate Bypass Capacitor using Tinkercad Coupling Capacitor

 Encyclopedia pg 108